aathornburg/lift-tracker/README.md

     - Note:  Each lift "card" can be a different color?
 Connecting it to its workout (i.e. each workout can have a user-specified color)
 - Create workouts page (WIP)
 - Create notification after deleting a lift asking if the user if sure and giving them a chance to undo
-- Allow the user to input lift variations (i.e. different weights for different sets x reps)
+- Allow the user to input lift variations (i.e. different weights for different sets x reps) (WIP)
 - Create a new "Dashboard" and ~~create a link for Lifts~~ (as that's what the dashboard currently is)
 - Move all these todos into the issues category in GitHub
 - ~~Make a Lift module~~
+- Create a checkbox for "Straight sets" underneath the # of sets input on the add lift modal

 To Do:
 - Update gulp so that I don't need to provide the base templates URL every time for every view (ideally, move every view into the folder of each component)